-Computer graphics is used to create images: Raster images or Vector images.
+Computer graphics are used to create images: Raster images or vector images.
 If you zoom a Raster image, you will find that it is made of small squares called pixels.
-Digitized photographs, artwork and non-line art images are examples of Raster compositions.
+Digitised photographs, artwork and non-line art images are examples of Raster compositions.
 The most common Raster formats are GIF, JPEG, TIFF, PCX and BMP files.

 All image files fall into two distinct categories: Lossy and Lossless.
-Simply put, Lossy refers to compromising image quality in exchange for a file of smaller size, whereas Lossless refers to image formats where the compression can be reversed and the original image can be got back.
-PNG and GIF files are examples of lossless format, whereas JPEG is an example of lossy format.
+Simply put, Lossy refers to compromising image quality in exchange for a file of smaller size, whereas Lossless refers to image formats where the compression can be reversed and the original image retrieved.

-Let’s take a look at the ‘big three file’ formats that are used for images on the Web.
+Let’s take a look at the ‘big three files’ formats that are used for images on the Web.

 Like JPEG, this format has been around for some time and it supports animation- all those blinking images that you see on the Web are GIF.
 It’s a very popular format and one that we see every day in the form of emoticons, icons, navigational buttons and other small animations.
-As the GIF format is limited to 256 colors, it isn’t particularly kind to photographs.
-If any image has less than 256 colors, GIF renders them perfectly, but if it exceeds that, then all the colors will be approximated within its 256 palette.
+As the GIF format is limited to 256 colours, it isn’t particularly kind to photographs.
+If an image has less than 256 colours, GIF renders them perfectly, but if it exceeds that, then all the colours will be approximated within its 256 colour palette.
 That’s why it’s great for monochrome images.

-Compared to JPG and GIF, PNG is relatively recent as it was invented in order to overcome the limitations of GIF.
-It is used for still images and has the ability to retain all the details of the original image.
-The 24-bit variety can display more than 16 million colors while the 8-bit version supports 256 colors.
-As PNG supports transparency, such images can be superimposed over other images to create different back drops.
+Compared to JPG and GIF, PNG is relatively recent as it was invented to overcome the limitations of GIF.
+It is used for still images and can retain all the details of the original image.
+The 24-bit variety can display more than 16 million colours while the 8-bit version supports 256 colours.
+As PNG supports transparency, such images can be superimposed over other images to create different backdrops.
 PNG images don’t degrade while editing but these files tend to be larger than JPG files.

 These are Windows image files that are uncompressed and large.
 Often referred to as Paint Images, bitmaps are generally of superior quality and render well on Window Machines.
 Bitmaps are made up of pixels that are placed in such a way as to create a picture or a design.
 They are usually bright and vibrant to look at.
 Unfortunately, they are not good for the Web and are limited to Windows programs only.

-Today, this format has become an industry standard to transfer and share documents in a reliable manner.
+Today, this format has become an industry standard to transfer and reliably share documents.
 Documents are displayed electronically and the format is independent of the browser, the OS, or the hardware that it is viewed on.
 Data of all kind can be embedded in the file and it is very easy to use.